MetsalIlnris/C-toys/README.md

 ### C-toys
 some garbage(nosense) code generated in the proccess of learning C language.All the exe excusable files was compiled by Dev C++.

-### Container
-include some source .h files that define some of the containers.Writen by C++.